POWERING A GREEN NOVA SCOTIA, TOGETHER

 How we’ll reach 80% renewable energy

 Wind is a low-cost source of clean energy that will play a crucial part in our transition.
 We’re lucky to have an abundance of it in Nova Scotia!
-Through the Province of Nova Scotia’s Wind Procurement, up to 372 MW of wind energy will be added to our grid.
-We look forward to continuing to work with the Province, independent power producers and Mi’kmaq partners on integrating more wind on to the system.
+In addition to the 600 megawatts of wind we use today, up to 1,500 megawatts of wind energy will be added to the system over the next several years.

-Solar is one way to add more renewable energy to the grid, contributing to a greener future for the province—but not everyone is able to install solar panels on their home or business.
+Solar is another way to add more renewable energy to the grid.
+And with government programs and rebates available through Efficiency Nova Scotia, solar has become more accessible for many Nova Scotians.
+Not everyone is able to install solar panels on their home or business.
 That’s why in 2021, we launched our first community solar garden.
 It’s a simple way for all Nova Scotians to have access to solar energy, without having to install their own panels.

 community solar garden